 56 years ago, a small group of dedicated Christian leaders had a dream!

 Seventh-day Adventist education actually begin in 1926 in the Metro Vancouver area, in the basement of a small church located at Marine Drive and Ontario Street.
 Property was purchased and classes were held on Kingsway and 17th with Miss Grace Walker as the teacher of 32 pupils in Grades 1-8.
-This grew to be a three-room school.
-Later, different property was purchased and with this new building, school began at 22nd and Caroline in Vancouver.
+The school quickly grew and very soon different property was purchased and with this new building, school began at 22nd and Caroline in Vancouver.
 Grade 1-10 was taught by three teachers, and then later, by two teachers.

 In 1947, the New Westminster Adventist Church purchased property, and built a one-room school on 12th Avenue in East Burnaby.
 The building was not ready for the beginning of the 1947 school term so Miss Verna Mattson as the first teacher began classes in the church basement located on 7th Street in New Westminster.
-In January 1948, the classes were moved to the new building on 12th Avenue.
-The school soon was expanded into three rooms and all grades up to ten were taught.
+In January 1948, the classes were moved to the new building on 12th Avenue and soon grew to 10 grades.

-In 1965, the 12th Avenue school site was sold and the school amalgamated with the New Westminster School to form the new Deer Lake Seventh-day Adventist School at 5550 Gilpin Street in Burnaby.
-Classes were still held at 12th Avenue until the amalgamation with the Vancouver School in the new building on Gilpin Street.
+In 1965, the 12th Avenue school site was sold and the school amalgamated with the New Westminster School to open the new Deer Lake Seventh-day Adventist School at 5550 Gilpin Street in Burnaby.
+Classes were still held at 12th Avenue until the amalgamation in the new building on Gilpin Street.
 Deer Lake Seventh-day Adventist School began classes in September 1965 with 85 pupils enrolled in Grades 1-10, with four full-time teachers and Mr. A.F.
 Penstock as principal.

 Today, 13 Seventh-day Adventist Churches in the Metro Vancouver area support the school, under the governance of a school board.
 We are proud that through the years, hundreds of students at Deer Lake have moved through post secondary education and found places to serve God and make a difference in their communities and around the world.